 Commuting to work can be time-consuming, not to mention it can impact your wallet.
 According to 2019 data from the U.S. Census Bureau, the average one-way, metro area commute in the U.S. takes 27.1 minutes.
-That means nearly an hour is spent behind the wheel or on public transportation (maybe even both) each weekday—that’s almost 260 hours per year.
+That means nearly an hour is spent behind the wheel or on public transportation (maybe even both) each weekday—that’s over 200 hours per year.
 The cost of that commute could also range from a few dollars per day to thousands per year, depending on your mode of transportation.

 Determining the cost of commuting means looking at variables such as gas and vehicle maintenance, as well as the lost value of time spent stuck in traffic or on public transit.
 Understanding average commute costs can offer a clearer perspective on the time and money involved.

 Geographically speaking, commute times can vary drastically across different states and metro areas.
 Major cities with the longest commute times (32 minutes or more) include the New York-Newark metro area, Atlanta metro area, and Chicago metro area.
 In contrast, commuters only traveled for 20 minutes or less in areas including cities of Amarillo, Texas, Flagstaff, Arizona, and Eugene, Oregon.

 Commuting During COVID-19

 The coronavirus pandemic could affect these average reported commute times though.
 According to one study, about 50% of people who were employed prior to COVID-19 were working from home by June 2020.
 About 35% of respondents who were commuting said they also switched to working from home.
 Another study found that 42% of the workforce began working full-time from home because of COVID-19, while 33% of Americans weren’t working at all by June 2020.
 This rise in work-from-home and remote working means average commute times and employer benefits for commuting are no longer what they once were.